Sign and Relevance Learning: Introduction

-One should not forget that the main method by which plasticity is induced is via local learning rules such as Hebbian learning \citep{Hebb49,Bliss73} or spike timing dependent plasticity \citep{Markram97} with its underlying postsynaptic calcium dynamics where a strong concentration of calcium causes \acf{ltp} and a small concentration causes \acf{ltd} \citep{Lu2001,Castellani01}.
-These are local learning rules and they interact with the global neuromodulation \citep{Mattson2004,Lovinger2010}.
+However, relying solely on a global error signal, such as the dopamine reward prediction error, has its limitations as this error signal affects all neurons \citep{Humphries2006,oreilly2006}, thus making multi-layer networks less useful.
+For this reason, while the striatum may be a single-layer structure that receives dopamine from the substantia nigra pars compacta (SNc), cortical networks, such as the orbitofrontal (OFC) and medial prefrontal cortices (mPFC), are also heavily involved in reinforcement learning and decision making \citep{haber95,berthoud04,Rolls2008,DelaCruz2016}, being innervated by dopaminergic neurons from the ventral tegmental area (VTA).

-Recently, in machine learning deep learning has been used for reinforcement learning where an error is propagated back through a network which allows computations in deep network structures \citep{daryanavard2020closed}.
-However, deep learning at its core is not biologically realistic, requiring the backpropagation of an error signal which, in turn, demands symmetric weights of the up- and downstream pathways.
-Several approximations have been attempted to retrofit this property onto biology \citep{pozzi2020attention, lillicrap2016random, stork1989backpropagation}.
+In the context of cortical pyramidal neurons, it is important to remember that the main method by which plasticity is induced is through learning rules such as Hebbian learning \citep{Hebb49,Bliss73} or spike-timing-dependent plasticity (STDP) \citep{Markram97}, with its underlying postsynaptic calcium dynamics where a high concentration causes \ac{ltp} and a low concentration causes \ac{ltd} \citep{Lu2001,Castellani01}.
+Therefore, calcium determines the \textsl{sign} of the plasticity, whether it is \ac{ltp} or \ac{ltd}.
+These learning rules interact with the global neuromodulator \citep{Mattson2004,Lovinger2010}, particularly serotonin \citep{Roberts.2011,Linley2013,Luo2015,Li2016,Crockett2009}, but also dopamine \citep{DelaCruz2016}, which can be thought of as controlling the overall \textsl{learning rate}.
+From a theoretical point of view, this has inspired ISO3 learning, where differential Hebb is combined with a rectified error signal called ``relevance''.
+Nonetheless, this network is also shallow, consisting of just one layer.